The Shocking Symbolism In The Fall Of The House Of Usher You Totally Missed

 Overemphasizing the Supernatural

 Many readers focus solely on the supernatural elements—the ghostly apparitions, the strange sounds, Madeline's return from the dead.
-And while these elements are certainly present, reducing the story to just a ghost story misses the point.
-Day to day, the supernatural elements are externalizations of psychological states, not literal hauntings.
+While these elements are certainly present, reducing the story to just a ghost story misses the point.
+The supernatural elements are externalizations of psychological states, not literal hauntings.
 The real horror isn't supernatural—it's psychological.

 Missing the Artistic References